phien-ntace/rtcwake/README.md

-# Source code to build rtcwake service for Embedded Linux
+# Source code to build rtcwake application for Embedded Linux
 - Add your own Makefile to build
 - Use below command to excute
 ```